mudasobwa/mudasobwa.github.io/_posts/2015-08-29-active-record-case-when.md

 {% highlight sql %}
-UPDATE `profiles` SET `yay` = CASE `workflow_state` WHEN 'approved' THEN 'yes'
+UPDATE `profiles` SET `yay` = CASE `workflow_state`
+                              WHEN 'approved' THEN 'yes'
                               WHEN 'cancelled' THEN 'no'
                               ELSE `yay`
                               END
 {% endhighlight %}

-Till now Rails has no nifty wrapper for it.
+Till now Rails had no nifty wrapper for it.
 Now it has:

 {% highlight ruby %}
 module ActiveRecord